pleasureman/testimprovement/article/docker_leads_software_test_innovation/english/doc.md

 (8)Superior performance parameters

 Test efficiency can be increased by Docker better performance compared to VM.
-Map the directory of the host to that of the container by docker "-v" option, which quickly shares test files.
+Map the directory of the host to that of the container by Docker "-v" option, which quickly shares test files.
 No sooner are test tasks completed than containers would be stopped and removed, and system resource is released by Docker “--rm” option.

 (9) It is easy to restore environment(including memory)-CRIU technology(Checkpoint Restore In Userspace)